scylladb/scylladb/docs/getting-started/index.rst

   :id: "getting-started"
   :class: my-panel

-  * :doc:`Migrate to ScyllaDB </using-scylla/migrate-scylla>` - How to migrate your current database to Scylla
+  * :doc:`Migrate to ScyllaDB </using-scylla/migrate-scylla>` - How to migrate your current database to ScyllaDB
-  * :doc:`Integrate with ScyllaDB </using-scylla/integrations/index>` - Integration solutions with Scylla
+  * :doc:`Integrate with ScyllaDB </using-scylla/integrations/index>` - Integration solutions with ScyllaDB

 .. panel-box::